-The two most important statues here are the Rapture of the Sabinas of Giambologna and the Perseus of Benvenuto Cellini.
+The two most important statues that you can see here with the audioguide (audioguides) are the Rapture of the Sabinas of Giambologna and the Perseus of Benvenuto Cellini.

 Construction began in 1345, making it the oldest stone bridge in Europe.
 Initially, the Romans built it out of wood, although it was later destroyed by floods.

 The houses along the bridge were originally those of butchers and fishmongers.
 However, when the court moved into the nearby Palazzo Pitti, Fernando I ordered the closure of these buildings due to the bad smell they omitted.
 A jewelry and trinket market was opened in their place.